hirememorey/yesand-music/ROADMAP.md

-# Roadmap: Visual-First Semantic MIDI Editing
+# Roadmap: Visual-First Semantic MIDI Editing with Natural Language Interface

-This document outlines the implementation roadmap for transforming YesAnd Music from a chat-driven MIDI control system into a sophisticated visual-first semantic MIDI editing platform.
+This document outlines the implementation roadmap for transforming YesAnd Music from a chat-driven MIDI control system into a sophisticated visual-first semantic MIDI editing platform with natural language conversation capabilities.

 ## Vision